Ready To Fall In Love With Riga?

 I stayed at Wellton Riga Hotel & Spa, which was nice, comfortable, and clean.
 It had a folding balcony from a window and a stunning view!
 This was my first folding balcony experience, and I loved it; it was a lovely view, especially in the evenings.
 Being close to restaurants and shops is essential as a solo traveller so I don’t have to walk far alone.

-How Many Days Should I Spend In Latvia?
+How Many Days To Spend In Latvia?

 I originally planned to stay for seven nights in Latvia, but I saw everything on my ‘things to see’ list in Riga within two days.
 I am known for packing a lot into a day when I travel solo, so I would typically recommend an additional day for everyone else to enjoy more leisurely.
 So, I recommend spending three days in Riga, Latvia.